 The bar chart you’re aiming to produce should look like this:

-Again, single SELECT statement need only apply…
+Again, only single SELECT statement need to be applied.

 If you wish, you can use this script to get started.